-Agency members who are exclusive work on Upwork only as part of their agency.
+Agency members who are exclusive work on Upwork only as part of the agency.
 This is the most common type of agency relationship.
-Their profile and proposals are branded with the agency to make the agency’s part in the work relationship clear to clients.
-All contracts payments are paid out to the agency.
+Your profile and proposals are branded with the agency to make the agency’s part in the work relationship clear to clients.
+We pay out all contract payments to the agency.

 Agency members who are non-exclusive can work on Upwork independently or as part of an agency.
-When the contract is with the freelancer as an agency member, contract payments are paid out to the agency.
-However, contracts independent of the agency are paid directly to the freelancer.
-Non-exclusive agency members have the option to submit proposals as a freelancer or as an agency member.
+When the contract is with the freelancer as an agency member, we pay out contract payments to the agency.
+However, for contracts independent of the agency, we pay the freelancer directly.
+When you are a non-exclusive agency member, you have the option to submit proposals as a freelancer or as an agency member.

 Setting Your Default Team

 By default, non-exclusive agency members (including the agency owner) appear on Upwork as independent freelancers not associated with an agency.
 If you wish to be treated as an agency member in search results, on your profile, and by default when clients reach out to you, you can set the agency as your default team by going to Settings › My Teams.

-If you are an exclusive agency member OR a non-exclusive agency member with your default team set to the agency, the agency will appear is search results and the Agency Job Success Score (“JSS”) is displayed:
+If you are an exclusive agency member OR a non-exclusive agency member with your default team set to the agency, the agency will appear in the search results, and the agency Job Success Score (“JSS”) is displayed:

 If you are a non-exclusive agency member with no default team, the agency is not mentioned in search results and your Freelancer JSS is displayed:

-* Freelancers who are a non-exclusive agency member will not appear in the search results when a client filters results to only include agencies unless the agency is set as their default team.
+* If you are a non-exclusive agency member, you will not appear in the search results when a client filters results to only include agencies unless the agency is set as your default team.
 This means that if all members of an agency are non-exclusive, the agency will not show up in these search results ever.